willstepp/writings/joseph-the-son/jts.md

 “Horses?
 Where?”

-“Mister Trusdell let his horses out to pasture today.
+“Mister Truesdell let his horses out to pasture today.
 Lizzie saw them when we drove to the store earlier.
 They were standing over by the fence.
 I told her we might take some leftover apples and feed them later.”

 “Please can we grandpa?”
 Lizzie asked.

 “Well, since you asked so nicely.
 I guess we can.”

-Grandfather tossed a few of the apples into a plastic bag and he Joseph and Lizzie walked to the wooden fence that separated the backyard with the Trusdell farm.
+Grandfather tossed a few of the apples into a plastic bag and he Joseph and Lizzie walked to the wooden fence that separated the backyard with the Truesdell farm.
 There was a field that spanned ten acres and beyond that the woods.
 The fence was old, the beams dried, splintered.
 They saw two of the horses.
 They had wandered about thirty yards from the fence and paced slowly, hunting for anything to eat.
 Not that there was much this time of year.
 Ken placed two fingers in his mouth and whistled loud.
 Lizzie put her hands over her ears and Joseph laughed.

 The horses responded and ambled over in no special hurry.
 Joseph reached in the bag and handed an apple to each of them.
 Lizzie took a bite of hers.